 We are here to tell you that you do not need to have direct experience in healthcare administration to make that leap in your career.
-Every healthcare administrator at one point had no direct experience, however, they were able to follow these steps to land them that job and advance their career.
+Every healthcare administrator at one point had no direct experience.
+However, they could follow these steps to land them that job and advance their career.

 While there is no shortcut or secret to becoming a healthcare administrator, we do have proven tips on how you can get there with little to no experience.
-Before we dive into strategies for success, I want to clarify who this article is for to ensure you get the best experience out of reading this.
+Before we dive into strategies for success, it’s important to clarify who this article is for to ensure you get the best experience out of reading this.

-Prior work skills found to be preferred in healthcare administration
+Prior work skills preferred in healthcare administration include:

-Initially, that list may seem intimidating and daunting, however, I am certain you have had experience with most of the items in one way or another.
-The key is to be confident with explaining how these skills can be leveraged to ensure you will be successful in your new career.
-These skills need to be demonstrated in your resume, application and you will need to be versed in speaking to them during the interview process as well.
+Initially, that list may seem intimidating and daunting.
+However, it’s likely that you have had experience with most of the items in one way or another.
+The key is to explain how these skills can be leveraged to ensure you will be successful in your new career.
+These skills need to be demonstrated in your resume, application and you will need to be versed in speaking to them during the interview process.

-It is crucial for you to practice bridging your answers from your experience into the role you are seeking, if you fail to communicate this way in your interview, chances are you will not be successful in your pursuit.
+You must practice bridging your answers from your experience into the role you are seeking.
+If you fail to communicate this way in your interview, chances are you will not be successful in your pursuit.

 Bridging the Gap